TessaM97/atoll-paper/README.md

 ## References

 If you use this repository, please cite:
 Möller, T., et al. (2026).
 Half of atoll land becomes unsafe under half a meter of sea level rise due to wave-driven flooding.
-[Journal Name], [DOI link]
+[Journal Name], [https://doi.org/10.5281/zenodo.18187573]

 Please also cite any of the external datasets that you use (BEWARE_database, COWCLIP, AR6_SLR_projection COAST_RP,...)